richcomo123/richcomo123/README.md

 - 👀 I’m interested in  coding, cybersecurity, software engineering
 - 🌱 I’m currently learning html, css, javascript and python
 - 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me email
+- 📫 How to reach me email: richcomo123@gmail.com

 <!---
 richcomo123/richcomo123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.